allenrobel/ask/docs/cisco/nxos/cisco.nxos.nxos_banner.rst

                                     - Type: str()
                                     - Example:
                                         task.text = 'message of the day'
+                                    - Requires:
-                                    - Requires: task.state = 'present'
+                                        task.state = 'present'
                                     - Notes:
-                                        1. Ampersand '@' cannot be used within text, since this is the delimiter character.
+                                        1.  '@' cannot be used within text, since this is the delimiter character.

 state                           Controls whether banner should be configured
                                 on the remote device::